ChanakaWithanage/page-analyzer/docs/ARCHITECTURE.md

 # Page Analyzer – Architecture

 ## 1. Overview
-The Page Analyzer backend is a Go-based JSON API that fetches and analyzes web pages.
+Page Analyzer is a cloud-ready web application with a **Go backend** and a **React + TypeScript frontend**.

-It extracts:
+It analyzes web pages to extract:
 - HTML version
 - Title
 - Heading structure (h1–h6)
-- Internal/external links
+- Internal vs external links
-- Inaccessible links
+- Inaccessible/broken links
 - Presence of login forms

 A React frontend consumes this API.